What are the criteria for EWS reservation eligibility? Know the Criteria to apply for the 10% Economically Weaker

 The Officer who issues the certificate would do the same after carefully verifying all relevant documents following due process as prescribed by the respective State/UT.

-Instructions referred to above should be strictly followed so that it may not be possible for an unscrupulous person to secure employment on the basis of a false claim and if any person gets an appointment on the basis of such false claim, her/his services shall be terminated invoking the conditions contained in the offer of appointment.
+Instructions referred to above should be strictly followed so that it may not be possible for an unscrupulous person to secure employment on the basis of a false claim and if any person gets an appointment on the basis of such a false claim, her/his services shall be terminated invoking the conditions contained in the offer of appointment.

 Will the candidates under EWS get additional benefits (e.g.: Relaxation in age limit, number of attempts, etc.)?

-Though there was such a proposal initially, no such relaxations are so far allowed.
+Though there was such a proposal initially, no such relaxations have been made so far allowed.

 Candidates who fall under the Economically Weaker Section (EWS) will get just the 10% reservation quota.
-There won’t be any relaxations with respect to the age limit or the number of attempts.
-It would be the same as those of candidates in the open-merit (general).
+There won’t be any relaxation with respect to the age limit or the number of attempts.
+It would be the same as those of candidates in the open merit (general).

 Difference between EWS reservation and OBC reservation

 For the non-creamy layer candidates among the Other Backward Communities (OBC), 27% reservation is provided.
 However, for the Economically Weaker Sections among General category candidates, only 10% reservation is allowed.

-Also, apart from the quota, relaxations in age-limit, the number of chances and cut-off marks are available for OBC, SC, and ST. No relaxations regarding age-limit or number of attempts are so far granted for Economically Weaker Candidates among general category candidates.
+Also, apart from the quota, and relaxations in age-limit, the number of chances and cut-off marks are available for OBC, SC, and ST. No relaxations regarding the limit or number of attempts have so far been granted for Economically Weaker Candidates among general category candidates.
 There may be a separate cut-off for the EWS quota – on similar lines of OBC, SC, and ST.

 In determining the income of the OBC candidates, the income of the candidate or his/her spouse is not included.
 However, the definition of family for the EWS quota is different.
 It includes the candidate as well as his spouse.

 In India, there are two kinds of seats – merit seats and reserved seats.
 Merit seats are open to all while reserved seats are quotas provided to separate categories with a view to uplift them.